encord-team/encord-client-python/docs/source/tutorials/bitmasks.rst

             :language: python

-2. Uploading bitmasks annotations to Encord
+2. Uploading bitmask annotations to Encord
 ====================================

 If there are pre-existing bitmask annotations, previously created in Encord or any other software,